DishanPs/DishanPs/README.md

 - 🔭 I’m currently a software engineering undergraduate at SLIIT
 - 🌱 I’m currently learning React Native
-- ❤️ I like to work with MERN Stack
+- ❤️ I like to work with React
 - 👨‍💻 I like to learn new programming languages & technologies
 - 📫 How to reach me: <a href = "https://www.linkedin.com/in/dishan-de-silva-8604181aa/"> LinkedIn </a>